Patsy Fagan: Later professional career

 Fagan was part of the "rest of the world" team at the 1979 World Challenge Cup, along with Perrie Mans and Jimmy van Rensberg.
 In their match against the Northern Ireland team, Fagan lost 0–1 to Dennis Taylor on the first day, in a match where Taylor asked him to play again after Fagan had fouled by touching the blue ball with his sleeve whilst using the rest in attempting to hit the yellow ball.
 Fagan was quoted afterwards as saying "Dennis took advantage of my rest problems but it didn't bother me."
 On the second day, he beat Jackie Rea 1–0 but then lost 0–3 to Higgins on the second.
 Northern Ireland won the match 8–7 after having been 2–7 behind.
 Fagan and his fellow team members also lost 7–8 against the England team.

 Dennis Taylor also beat Fagan in the quarter-finals of the 1979 UK Championship, 9–6, after Fagan had knocked out Mike Hallett 9–4 and Graham Miles 9–5.
 In the 1980 World Snooker Championship Fagan lost in his first match, 6–10 to Steve Davis.
-This was the last time he reached as far as the quarter-final of a major tournament other than the Irish Professional Championship or the 1986 Irish Masters, the latter resulting from a walkover against Kirk Stevens.
 He lost to Dennis Taylor in a challenge for the Irish Professional Championship in 1981, coming from 0–3 down to lead 5–4 at the end of the first session, and 10–8 at the close of the second session.
 The third session saw Fagan make a break of 107 on his way to building a 15–12 lead.
 However, Taylor retained the title, winning 22–21.

 A 2–9 professional playoff defeat by Brady Gollan in April 1989 meant that Fagan lost his professional status.
 His highest career ranking had been 11, in 1978/79, and his best finish in a ranking tournament was reaching the quarter-final at the 1978 World Snooker Championship.
 He subsequently worked as a landscape gardener and a night-shift sorter for the Post Office.
 Fagan works as a snooker coach and has coached the Paddington professional Alfie Burden, who was the world amateur champion in 2009.
 Ronnie O'Sullivan sought coaching advice from Fagan in 2011.

 He entered the 2021 World Seniors Championship, losing 0–3 to Stephen Hendry in the first round.